shment7/kaggle-solutions/README.md

 Classification problem with tabular data.

 We want to predict if a pump is faulty (functional, non functional, functional needs repair) given information about the pump.
+Data consists of 40 features and 59,400 samples - 90% in training set and 10% in testing set.
+54% of the data labeled as functional, 39% as non functional and 7% as functional needs repair.

 1. Convert district_code and region_code features to categorical features.
 2. Remove features wpt_name, installer, funder, subvillage, ward, scheme_name and recorded_by, since they had a lot of missing values or unique categorical values.